Introduction of Bodybuilding and Yoga

 - Overstretching can cause your stretch reflex to kick in and can create more tightness over time.

 Yoga has many benefits as well.
 These help Bodybuilders and the general population alike by keeping your bodies mobile, fluid, and loose enough that you’re able to bend over to tie your laces without feeling like you’re out of breath or even having your hamstrings shooting pain up your leg.
-If this sounds like you, then you’ve come to the right place dear Reader, and yoga will most definitely solve your problem if you’re a Bodybuilder or regular gym-goer.
+If this sounds like you, then you’ve come to the right place, Dear Reader, and you’ll see how Bodybuilding and yoga can benefit you.

 Here are the benefits of yoga: